GitOP/RS-TS-TEST/README.md

 Terraform will:
 1. Create a VPC, firewall, and droplets.
 2. Apply the ACL policy to your Tailscale tailnet.
-3. Mint two preauthorized Tailscale auth keys.
+3. Create two preauthorized Tailscale auth keys.
 4. Bootstrap both droplets using the tailscale-install-scripts module via user_data.
 5. Join both nodes to your tailnet and configure routing automatically.
 6. Print useful outputs such as public/private IPs, regions, and the VPC ID.